Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 Roughnecks

-In general, roughnecks in drilling rigs are the personnel who perform making up and breaking out the joints of the pipe.
-They also mainly do their work on the rig floor and keep a steady supply of drill pipes to connect to the drill string.
+In general, roughnecks in drilling rigs are the personnel who perform making up and breaking out the pipe joints.
+They also mainly work on the rig floor and keep a steady supply of drill pipes to connect to the drill string.
 They also help maintain & fix other equipment on the rig floor under the supervision of the driller and tool pusher.
 The roughnecks report to the rig driller.
-While drilling, one Roughneck is present in the mud process room at all times.
-He takes mud weights and ensures shale shakers and other machines are working properly.
-They will help also in the casing running preparation, primary cementing operations, and any other operations on the rig.
+While drilling, one Roughneck is always present in the mud process room.
+He takes mud weights and ensures that shale shakers and other machines work correctly.
+They will also help in the casing running preparation, primary cementing operations, and rig operations.

 Check Also Roughneck Job Vacancies